SuprasannaBhaumik/reactskeleton/README.md

    - The text should read _"Your report has been successfully submitted"_;
    - The notification should fade away after 3 seconds;

+**Solution**

+1. npm install from the root of the application.

+2. Please install these modules globally

+   - webpack
+   - webpack-cli
+   - webpack-dev-server